 }

-We added the oauthParams in the init function for convenience - your code will have to gather/compose these values when you do a complete implementation of the OAuth / signup process.
-The requestTokenURL, accessTokenURL, and authorizeURL were also added to show where they would best be located, but are not used in the code of this chapter.
+We added the oauthParams in the init function for convenience—your code will have to gather/compose these values when you do a complete implementation of the OAuth / signup process.
+The requestTokenURL, accessTokenURL, and authorizeURL were also added to show where they would best be located, but they are not used in the code of this chapter.

 When you write tests, you might want to change between the liveBaseURL and liveAPIVersion and a local test URL that is the default for the baseURL, as we do in our case to test the good and bad JSON.
-A simple function will allow you to switch to live mode:
+A simple function will allow you to switch to live mode, as follows:

 func goLive () {